SAP-samples/teched2023-AD263/exercises/ex2/README.md

 - You have now access to the Cloud ALM tenant as central observability solution for this Hands-on session.
 - Your managed customer created Java application deployed in BTP CF is available and configured for monitoring in Health Monitoring and Integration & Exception Monitoring in SAP Cloud ALM
+- You learned about the different monitoring capabilities provided by Cloud ALM and how the integration between central observability solution and local expert tools like Cloud logging service is working
 - Exceptions from the Demo Application are creating events and alerts in SAP Cloud ALM

 Continue to - [Exercise 3](../ex3/README.md)